redpanda-data/connect/website/docs/configuration/unit_testing.md

 EXPERIMENTAL: The tooling outlined on this document are experimental and therefore subject to change outside of major version releases.

-The Benthos service offers a command `benthos --test ./...` for running unit tests on sections of a configuration file.
+The Benthos service offers a command `benthos test ./...` for running unit tests on sections of a configuration file.
 This makes it easy to protect your config files from regressions over time.

 ## Contents